Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Yennora has 18 active public transport stops offering a mix of train and bus services.
-These stops are served by 12 different routes, collectively facilitating 4,348 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically situated 165 meters from the nearest stop.
+These stops are served by 12 routes, collectively facilitating 4,348 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 165 meters from the nearest stop.
+Primarily residential, most residents commute outward; car remains dominant at 88%, while train accounts for 9%.
+Vehicle ownership averages 1.0 per dwelling, below regional average.
+In 2021 Census data, which may reflect COVID-19 conditions, 34.5% of residents worked from home.

-Service frequency averages 621 trips per day across all routes, resulting in approximately 241 weekly trips per individual stop.
+Service frequency averages 621 trips daily across all routes, equating to approximately 241 weekly trips per individual stop.

 Frequently Asked Questions - Transport